 Lazing on a white sandy beach may not be the first thing that comes to your mind when you think of Korea, but it’s got them in (buckets and) spades!
 Jeju Island is Korea’s summer getaway of choice but you can find secluded coves all along the south coast.

 No matter what your thing, Korea has a bang for it.
 Bang just means room (what?
 You thought?
-Oh honestly!) and you can wile away the time in a DVD Bang (little private cinema), Karaoke bang (a room for, well, karaoke), Wii Bang (guess) and loads more!
+Oh honestly!) and you can while away the time in a DVD Bang (little private cinema), previously discussed noraebangs (for karaoke), Wii Bang (guess) and loads more!
 Perfect for a cold winters day – and it doesn’t half get cold in winter.

 From ancient burial grounds to the massive Namdaemun gate in Seoul to modern exhibitions on the Korean War, there’s more history here than you can shake a very old stick at.
 Don’t miss the changing of the guard at Gyeongbokgung Palace and put aside at least an hour or two for a wander around the extensive grounds.